 - Hormonal differences affect fat oxidation rates during exercise

-Calorie Burn Comparison: Rowing vs. Other Popular Exercises
+3. Calories Burned: Rowing Machine vs. Other Exercises

 To put rowing's calorie-burning potential in perspective, here's how it compares to other common cardio exercises (figures for a 155 lb person for 30 minutes of activity):